knz/systems-programming/sigcopy.rst

 - Your programs must use SIGUSR1 and SIGUSR2 for the data transfer.
 Tip: ``sigaction/siginfo_t``.
-- You may use any standard C function (either from ISO C 1999/2011 or POSIX); however your code may not write to any file, message queue or socket other than the standard output.
+- You may use any standard C function (either from ISO C 1999/2011 or POSIX); however your code may not use any descriptor-based channel (file, pipe, socket, etc.) other than the standard output, nor use the SysV or POSIX “msg”, “mq”, “shm” or “sem” IPC facilities.
 - You may not use ``system`` or any other mechanism that invokes an external program.